Almost sure diffusion approximation in averaging via rough paths theory: Preliminaries and main results

 We will deal with the recurrence relation

 and this definition is extended to all $t\in[0,T]$ by setting $X_N(t)=X_N(n/N)$ whenever $n/N\leq t<(n+1)/N$.
 We will assume that

-and that the matrix and vector functions $\sig$ and $b$ are twice and once differentiable in the first variable, respectively.
+and that $\sig$ is a $d \times e$ matrix function and $b$ is a $d$-dimensional vector function both defined on $\bbR^d$.
 To avoid excessive technicalities these coefficients and the process $\xi$ are supposed to satisfy the following uniform bounds

 and